 Other side benefits of breastfeeding that help battle flu infection

 They may purposefully avoid people who are showing signs of illness, stay home more often or avoid crowded places, and wash hands more often.
-Mothers may prevent strangers from touching their baby, or may require individuals who want to hold the baby to wash their hands first or use hand sanitizer.
+Mothers may prevent strangers from touching their breastfed baby, or may require individuals who want to hold the baby to wash their hands first or use hand sanitizer.
 These efforts protect the child, but also protect mother from exposure to infection as well.

 These efforts to breastfeed as successfully as possible, and to work on overall health and happiness, have the added side benefit of helping mother to stay healthy, and reduce the likelihood that the nursing mother will fall prey to the flu virus.

 What can I do to prevent my baby from getting the flu if I get it?
 Should you nurse if you have the flu?

 You’ll want to do everything possible to avoid getting your baby sick, especially if she is really small.
 While you are down with the flu, rely heavily upon your partner to handle as much of the taking care duties as possible.

 Yes, keep breastfeeding your babies to pass on the antibodies.
 But wash your hands before you touch her (or even shower and put on clean clothing), and wear a face mask when in close to prevent coughing or sneezing on her.

 If your child is particularly vulnerable, you could even pump breast milk for a few days while you are the most contagious.
 It is important for you to continue to express breast milk, to maintain your supply, whether she is drinking it from your breast or the bottle.
 Don’t supplement breast milk with formula unless you find that you aren’t producing as much breast milk as normal due to illness related dehydration.

 Place yourself in quarantine.
 Don’t sleep in the same bed with her, or in the same room with her unless you need to be.
 The flu should be gone within a few days, unless you’ve got the real deal, which could linger for a week or more.